mapbox/mapbox-gl-native/README.md

   and settings storage.
 This is what is also being built on Linux.
 - `make linux`: Builds the Linux GLFW application with `make`.

+Target OS: 10.9+

 ## iOS

-iOS makes use of a Cocoa-specific API called [mapbox-gl-cocoa](https://github.com/mapbox/mapbox-gl-cocoa), which is included as a submodule and provides a `UIView` interface to the map view and some bundle resources.
+iOS makes use of a Cocoa-specific API called [`mapbox-gl-cocoa`](https://github.com/mapbox/mapbox-gl-cocoa).
+If you are just interested in running Mapbox GL on iOS and not developing with it, head to that project and you can use this library as a pre-built static library instead.
+A `UIView` interface to the map view and bundle resources are provided there.

+If you intend to develop here, `mapbox-gl-cocoa` is included as a submodule of the overall build setup.

 First, pull down the submodule(s):